carbon-language/carbon-lang/docs/design/generics/details.md

 ```
 * $2 :!
 Comparable
-  - C.Elt
+  - C.Elt as Comparable
 * $1 :!
 Container{.Elt = $2}
-  - C
+  - C as Container
 ```

 The normalized form for an interface includes the associated types as well as dotted names mentioned in `where` constraints.
-It includes the interface's name to support recursive references.
+It includes the interface's `Self` type and interface name to support recursive references.
 Given these interface definitions,

 ```
 interface P {